 · the specified trigger date would have to be after Enron's purported breach (not the more likely date that the bill was enacted)

-· the Court would have to find that Enron wrongfully returned the Universities to Utility service
+· the Court would have to find that Enron wrongfully sourced the Universities’ energy from the Utilities

-· the Utility Commission would have to rule that even a wrongful return to Utility service by Enron would preclude the Universities from falling within the grandfather clause (a highly unlikely result)
+· the Public Utility Commission would have to rule that even a wrongful return to Utility service by Enron would preclude the Universities from falling within the grandfather clause (a highly unlikely result)

 · when the dust settles, there would have to be a viable direct access market thaat remains as an alternative to the Utilities.
 Most observers do not think there will be one.